 In this beetroot pesto I’ve used pumpkin seeds, as it has a lovely nutty flavour that goes beautifully well together with the slightly earthy beets!
 Another added bonus is that pumpkin seeds are a very good source of some immune boosting zinc and vitamin E, which is important for heart health and for healthy skin!

 Pesto is something I think everyone should have in the fridge all the time, as you can jazz up basically anything with a pesto.
-Have it with some left-over chicken, use it as a spread on bread (try it on avocado toast, it’s amazing!), add a good dollop to your salad or mix it up with some pasta for an extremely quick and easy dinner!
+Have it with some left-over chicken, use it as a spread on bread (try it on avocado toast, it’s amazing!), add a good dollop to your salad or have it with pasta for an extremely quick, easy and delicious dinner!

 Or you could just eat it by the spoon as I do.
 Because it’s so darn good.